 Instructions

-- Place the steak in a large baking dish or gallon size ziplock bag and pour the marinade on top.
-Turn the steak a few times until it's completely coated with the marinade and refrigerate for 2 to 4 hours.
+- Place the steak in a large baking dish or Ziploc bag and pour the marinade on top.
+Turn the steak a few times until it’s completely coated with the marinade and refrigerate for 2 to 4 hours.
 Do not marinate for longer than 8 hours because the meat will start to break down and get mushy.

-- Remove steak from marinade and discard any excess marinade.
-Pat steak dry with paper towels and drizzle with a touch of olive oil, enough to coat each side.
-Season lightly with coarse salt and black pepper on both sides.
+- Remove the steak from the marinade and discard any excess liquid.
+Pat the steak dry and drizzle with a touch of olive oil, just enough to coat each side.
+Season lightly with salt and black pepper on both sides.

-- Preheat grill for direct heat grilling at high heat (450-500°F).
+- Preheat the grill for direct heat grilling at high heat (450-500ยฐF).
 Grill steaks with the lid closed for 4-8 minutes per side, depending on the thickness.
-Skirt steak will be closer to 4 minutes per side and flank steak will be closer to 6-8 minutes per side.
+Skirt steak will be closer to 4 minutes per side, and flank steak will be closer to 6-8 minutes per side.
+If desired, brush the steak with the reserved marinade a few times during the grilling process for extra flavor.

 - Remove steaks and allow to rest for 5 minutes.
 Slice thinly against the grain and serve.